abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/00-installation-and-setup-guide/01-aws-ec2-infrastructure-setup/README.md

 ## 📌 Project Overview

-This project documents the **repeatable AWS foundation setup** I used before installing any SOC stack tools (Wazuh, TheHive, MISP, Cortex, Suricata, Zeek, n8n, etc.).
+This project documents the **AWS foundation setup** I used before installing any SOC stack tools (Wazuh, TheHive, MISP, Cortex, Suricata, Zeek, n8n, etc.).

 The key principle is: